haowu97/netlify/content/posts/Courses20-21/InternationalFinance/InternationalMonetarySystem.en.md

 ### The Gold Standard (1821 – 1944)

+*Money can be exchanged for gold at a fixed rate*.

 Gold is durable, storable, portable, easily recognized, divisible, and easily standardized.

 Value of gold is relatively stable over long periods of time due to high production costs.